 - The most important economic record is the Published government’s annual report.
 The economic report is directly connected to the economic health of a country.

-- The annual report published by the private organization.
+- The annual report was published by a private organization.

 - Economic reports released in a scheduled time interfacial which indicates the health of a country’s economy whether it has improved or declined.